 Course Overview

-On our radiography course, you'll gain a firm grounding in anatomy and the applied science relevant to medical imaging.
+On this radiography course, you'll gain a firm grounding in anatomy and the applied science relevant to medical imaging.
 Our digital imaging labs provide you with initial hands-on experience in a safe, modern digital imaging environment.

 You’ll spend around 50% of your time in placements covering a range of clinical imaging techniques such as projectional radiography, computerised tomography, and magnetic resonance imaging with some clinical time in additional areas such as radionuclide imaging, ultrasound and mammography.